 Lows / Bass

 These earphones were designed with a boomy bass in mind.
 The bass is so powerful and overwhelming that you barely care about the mids and highs, especially if you're listening to electronic music.
 These earphones are just plain fun to listen to.

 Mids / Vocals

 The vocals, altought you can hear them perfectly, are slightly pushed back.
-But it's not because of the bass leaking to the mids (it doesn't), it's just a side-effect of having a V-shaped sound signature.
+The super deep bass has a tendency to leak into the mids, but it's just a side-effect of having a extreme V-shaped sound signature.